aussftw/js30/README.md

 16 Shadow Mouse Move

-Shadow of the element will follow any movements of cursor, in multiple directions with different colors
+Shadow of the element will follow any movements of cursor, in multiple directions with different colors.

+17 Array sorting

+Sorting an array in alphabetical order, using regular expressions.